NuttaneeKnight/ServiceNow/servicePortal.md

 - There aren't many properties because it is modular by nature.
 - It's better to define properties in the widget instance / or records.

+# Page Route Maps
+- Redirect the user to a different page
+- Great when working with OOB widgets
+- Server-side routing